 Christmas in Ireland really is a joyous occasion, a time when family members come to celebrate together, a time for tearful airport reunions, boozie parties, festive food, family gatherings and a time for making lasting memories.
 We’ve put together a selection of our favourite Irish Christmas Traditions purely for your festive enjoyment!

 It’s a relatively new tradition but for the past number of years, Ireland has had some great Christmas markets in the lead up to the Christmas period.
 Galway Continental Christmas Market is probably the longest running market and here you will find more than fifty traders from Ireland and further afield in Europe.
 The market is outdoors in the centre of Galway City, complete with Christmassy carousels, mulled wine and festive entertainment!
 It usually runs from the last week of November until the third week of December.
-In Northern Ireland, the Belfast Continental Christmas Market is also proving to be a very popular with numbers and support growing tremendously every year.
-This market runs from about the 15th of November until the 21st of December.
+In Northern Ireland, the Belfast Continental Christmas Market is also proving to be very popular with numbers and support growing tremendously every year.
+This market runs from about the 17th of November until the 22nd of December.

 Two of Ireland’s biggest Christmas Festivals are Waterford Winterval & the Dublin Docklands Festival.
 Popular attractions in Waterford include a festive horse drawn carriage, a vintage Ferris wheel, a Christmas train ride through the city and the Exploration Dome which showcases 360 degree movies on snow creation, astronomy and more!
 The festival usually runs from the 21st of November to the 23rd of December.
 With Christmas Choirs, Brass Bands, Christmas Market Stalls and a Family Christmas Treasure hunt, the Dublin Docklands Christmas Festival has been running successfully for a number of years.
 It runs from December 12th to 23rd and many of its attractions are free.